Mujer embarazada, consejos de hacer mudanza en el embarazo

 • Have a quiet place available to sit or lie down.

-• Water, fruit, nuts or yogurt as quick snacks.
+• Water, fruit, nuts, or yogurt as quick snacks.

-• Avoid going many hours without eating.
+• Avoid going long hours without eating.

 • Elevate your legs during breaks if needed.

-• Label the suitcase as “ Immediate Access ”.
+• Label the bag as “Immediate Access”.

-• Includes health card, documents and basic supplies for 24–48 hours.
+• Include health card, documents, and basics for 24–48h.

-10. Direct and organize: you decide, others carry the load
+10. Direct and organize: you decide, others carry

-• Use colored markers for “fragile”, “high priority”, “low priority”.
+• Use colored markers for “fragile,” “high priority,” “low priority.”

-11. Avoid stairs and unstable heights, especially if you are alone.
+11. Avoid stairs and unstable heights, especially if you are alone

-12. Take the “nesting syndrome” in stride
+12. Take the "nesting syndrome" philosophically

 Frequently asked questions about moving during pregnancy